Rhythm of life propels 90-year-old drummer

 "I basically started playing for money in the eighth grade," Scheid said.

-It was during his eighth grade year that Pearl Harbor was bombed, taking many of the young men who were musicians in his hometown of Chicago Heights, Ill., off to war.
+It was during his eighth grade year that Pearl Harbor was bombed, taking many of the young men who were musicians in his hometown of Chicago Heights, Illinois, off to war.

 "The supply of musicians went down and the demand for music went up," Scheid said.